BCDA-APS/bluesky_training/docs/source/instrument/install_new_instrument.rst

          $ <b>python3 /APSshare/bin/new_bluesky_instrument.py ~/bluesky</b>
          </pre>

+      .. tip::  Needs outside network access at APS.

+         Remember, since this will try to download content from the public internet, it only works from workstations with access to networks outside of APS.
+From local private networks, it will stall in the first steps.

    .. tab:: Not at APS

       Workstations on other networks (with no access to APSshare) need to